JordanPegleyCyber/Portfolio/README.md

 # Jordan Pegley
-💻 Cyber Security Master’s Student 🛡️ | Aspiring SOC Analyst 🚀
+💻 Cyber Security Engineering Masters 🛡️ | Aspiring SOC Analyst 🚀
 🔗 [LinkedIn](https://www.linkedin.com/in/jordan-pegley)

 ---

 ## 🤖 About Me
 I’m passionate about defending the digital world!
-I’m currently completing a Master’s in Cyber Security at UNSW, specialising in **threat detection**, **SIEM monitoring**, and **digital forensics**.
+A recent graduate of a Master’s in Cyber Security at UNSW, specialising in **threat detection**, **SIEM monitoring**, and **digital forensics**.
 With hands-on lab experience in tackling security challenges and a focus on real-world solutions, I’m working towards making an impact in SOC operations and incident response.

 ---